bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/contracts.md

-Alice isn't a criminal, she just wants plausible deniability about where she has spent her satoshis and how many she has left, so she starts up the Tor anonymity network on her computer and logs into an IRC chatroom as "AnonGirl."
+Alice isn't a criminal, she just wants plausible deniability about where she has spent her satoshis and how many she has left, so she starts up the Tor anonymity service on her computer and logs into an IRC chatroom as "AnonGirl."

 "Nemo" and "Neminem" are Also in the chatroom.
 They collectively